 Q: What if my credit is lower than before?

-A: If your credit has dipped since you took out the initial loan, a refi won’t likely improve your APR unless you add a cosigner.
-If you’re simply looking to pay it off faster, it may be better to budget extra payments separately.
+A: If your credit has dipped since you took out the initial loan, a refi will not likely improve your APR unless you add a cosigner.
+If you are simply looking to pay it off faster, it may be better to budget extra payments separately.